rktvpr/Horiseon-code-refactor/README.md

 - I refactored the code for Horiseon to clean up the HTML and CSS, making the website more accessable for all users.
 - I replaced semantic tags and fixed CSS selectors and kept the layout and view of the site the same as it was previously.
+- I fixed the "Search-engine-optimization" button so that it is functioning
+- I added notes in HTML and CSS files to show what changees I have made to the code.

 ## Acceptance Criteria